Fig 1. The ellipse is one of the family of curves known as conic sections, the others being the circle, parabola, and

 Fig 4.
 Paris Metro tunnels are almost elliptical and whispering on one platform can be heard on the other by the focusing effect.

-An ellipse is a conic section and is mathematically defined (1) by passing a plane through a right circular cylinder at an angle between 0 and 90 degrees (see figure 1), or (2) as the locus of a point which moves so that the sum of its distances from two fixed points, known as foci (singular: focus), is constant (see figure 2).
+An ellipse is a type of conic section mathematically defined (i) by passing a plane through a right circular cylinder at an angle between 0 and 90 degrees (see Figure 1), or (ii) as the locus of a point which moves so that the sum of its distances from two fixed points, known as foci (singular: focus), is constant (see figure 2).
 If the two foci coincide then the ellipse is a circle.
 The ellipse is symmetric with respect to both its axes, and is a closed curve.